Veolia: 2003–2020

-2020 - present
+2020–present

-On 30 August 2020, Veolia makes an offer to ENGIE to buy back 29.9% of Suez shares for the sum of 2.9 billion euros, and then proposes a public tender offer for Suez for the rest shares.
+On 30 August 2020, Veolia made an offer to ENGIE to buy back 29.9% of Suez shares for the sum of 2.9 billion euros, and then proposed a public tender offer for Suez for the rest shares.
 In October 2020, Veolia acquired the 29.9% stake in Engie, for 3.4 billion euros.
 In April 2021, Veolia and Suez publish a joint press release claiming to have found common ground for Veolia to absorb a large part of Suez's international activities, which should bring Veolia's valuation to 37 billion euros.
 This operation values Suez at 13 billion euros.

-A merger agreement was signed in May 2021 to formalize the merger of the two groups.
-In December 2021, the takeover bid was validated by the European competition authority, then Veolia announced in early 2022 its intention to acquire 100% of Suez.
+A merger agreement was signed in May 2021 to formalize the transaction.
+In December 2021, the European Commission approved the takeover, subject to a series of conditions, including asset divestments to address competition concerns.
+In early 2022, Veolia announced the completion of its acquisition of Suez and its intention to integrate the acquired activities within the group.

-In July 2022, Estelle Brachlianoff has become the CEO of the Group after succeeding Antoine Frérot who will remain as Chairman of its Board.
+In July 2022, Estelle Brachlianoff became the CEO of the Group after succeeding Antoine Frérot who remained as Chairman of its Board.
+In November 2025, Veolia Environnement acquired the American company Clean Earth for 3.04 billion dollars.